caepa/caepa.github.io/fact-sheets/_posts/2015-03-20-ged-impact.md

 ---
-title: The Impact of the 2014 GED on Adult Education in Colorado (CAEPA)
+title: The Impact of the 2014 GED on Adult Education in Colorado
 author: Paulette Church, MA; Past President of CAEPA
 ---
 Commissioned by the Colorado Adult Education Professional Association